Volkan Gurses

 Pasadena, CA 91125

-I am a PhD candidate in the Department of Electrical Engineering and Physics at Caltech.
+I am a PhD candidate in Electrical Engineering and Physics at Caltech.
 My goal is to build technologies that operate at the fundamental physical limits.

 Research: My research focuses on studying the fundamental physical limits of technologies (e.g. Landauer, Bekenstein, Holevo limits) and developing technologies that operate at these limits.
 To that end, I invented various technologies that push current devices to these limits by leveraging concepts from fundamental physics.
 One example is quantum phased arrays that demonstrated the first free-space sensor and transceiver that can operate at the Heisenberg limit (overcoming the standard quantum limit) and the first free-space interface for quantum information.
 I also invented quantum coherent transceivers that can operate at the Holevo limit (overcoming the Shannon limit) and put together a roadmap to couple these transceivers with efficient processors to push computing to the Landauer limit.